EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 MPI is a message passing interface, this allow for messages to be sent by multiple instances of the program running on different nodes to each other.
 Each instance of the program is controlled by a separate instance of the operating system.

-This MPI example each process says hello in the programs and states which node it is running on and which process of the group it is.
+This MPI example each process says hello in the programs and states which node it is running on and which process in the group it is.

 ```